 Today’s employees expect to be empowered when it comes to how and where they want to work, with easy and available access to the tools and apps they want to use, when they want to use them.
 At the same time, public sector organisations are being faced with a broder and increasingly complex cyber security threat landscape.

 A digital workspace strategy solves the paradox businesses face: employee choice and freedom versus the security of the business.
-And never has this been put more to the test than in 2020.
 This strategy enables businesses to securely manage multiple devices and applications while delivering exceptional employee experiences in a cost effective and protected manner.
 There are platforms, such as VMware Workspace ONE, which are designed specifically to fuel modern work and deliver results.
 As well as empowering organisations with a digital workplace strategy, Workspace ONE eliminates traditional complex and costly management silos and delivers a consumer-like experience.

 Public sector bodies that are already committed to improving the employee experience because they recognise the positive impact it has on business productivity, morale and attracting new talent, are the ones adopting the digital workspace approach.
 They are the beacons, the trend-setters and the areas of public service that are paving the way for what will become the workspace of the future.